 Electricity distribution businesses are investing in new generation electrical asset protection and control equipment, known as ACRs and REFCLs.
 The report of the Powerline Bushfire Safety Taskforce (PBST) (PDF, 4.3 MB) found these technologies will allow for rapid improvements with the largest impact on risk reduction.

 - Summer safety 2019-20 – A Progress Report of the PBSP outlines the extent of complex works already undertaken to make Victoria a safer place during bushfire seasons

 - For information on the establishment of the program, research and development into technologies and operational practices to reduce bushfire fires and details of legislative and regulatory reforms refer to our reports.

 News Update - POEL Scheme is expanding

-The Private Overhead Electric Line (POEL) Scheme is extending its reach to all High Bushfire Risk Areas across the Alpine, Towong and East Gippsland Local Government Areas.
-Applications open until 30 April 2021.
+Applications are open for the Private Overhead Electric Line (POEL) Scheme - extending its reach to all High Bushfire Risk Areas across the Alpine, Towong and East Gippsland Local Government Areas.

 The Powerline Bushfire Safety Program consists of 6 projects

 Be prepared for a power outage